Texas airport worker dies after being 'ingested' into Delta plane engine

 The NTSB has since joined the investigation and could release a preliminary report with more details in the coming days.

-A similar incident occurred last year when an airport worker was pulled into a plane engine.
-On New Year's Eve, Alabama airport worker Courtney Edwards was fatally sucked into the engine of an American Airlines regional carrier flight at Montgomery Regional Airport.
+A similar incident occurred late last year in Alabama when an airport worker was pulled into a plane engine.

+On Wednesday, regional airline Piedmont was fined USD 15,625 by the Occupational Safety and Health Administration (OSHA) for the death of a ground crew worker in the Alabama incident.

+"Proper training and enforcement of safety procedures could have prevented this tragedy," said OSHA Area Director Jose A Gonzalez in Mobile, Alabama.